 16.1 In the Early Years Foundation Stage, the Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019 and the accompanying statutory guidance do not apply; however, Personal Social and Emotional Development (PSED) is one of the prime areas within the EYFS curriculum and age-appropriate provision is made accordingly.

 Appendix 1

-Topic overview for PSHE/RSE lessons - curriculum designed through consultation with PSHE association to cover all requirements.
+Topic overview for PSHE/RSE lessons - Taken from Jigsaw Scheme of Work to cover all requirements and age appropriate provision is made accordingly.